 Typosquatting refers to the systematic registration of a domain name that, apart from the odd letter or due to a simple interchange of words, resembles an already existing domain name.

 Consequently, typosquatting refers to use of a domain name to create confusion with another, almost identical, domain name and to generate traffic on the registrant’s own website when a user makes typographical mistakes, misspells a word or interchanges words.

 How do you submit a complaint?

-If you are the registrant of a domain name affected by typosquatting, you can submit a complaint by filling out the complaint form below and sending it to firstname.lastname@example.org.
+If you are the registrant of a domain name affected by typosquatting, you can submit a complaint by filling out our contact form

 We will then investigate the case and decide whether the complaint should result in suspension with a view to blocking or deleting the domain name.